CITY HARVEST COMMUNITY SERVICES ASSOCIATION Data Protection Policy

 4.1 Depending on your relationship with us, we will generally use and/or process your Personal Data for various purposes, which include but are not limited to:

-4.2 We reserves the right to use your Personal Data without your consent only in accordance with the Third Schedule of the PDPA.
+4.2 We reserve the right to use your Personal Data without your consent only in accordance with the Third Schedule of the PDPA.

 5. Who we disclose your information to